CLI Quickstart

 that is used to specify both the devices to target as well as specifying what logs are of interest.

-Log Tailing Query Expression¶
+#### Log Tailing Query Expression

-The query expression makes use of a series of operators which may accept a variable number of operator arguments.
-For example, the expression
+The query expression makes use of a series of _operators_ which may accept a variable number of _operator arguments_.

-Would be parsed as (ios) (field foo bar) (level debug)
+Would be parsed as `(apple) (field foo bar) (level debug)` and contain three operators:

 A complete list of operators can be found below:

-- target all Android devicesappversion <version>
+- `android` - target all Android devices

-When using the default output, logs are rendered with the log metadata and the log message.
-To modify the message rendered for each log, a VRL program can be provided which can be used to modify the displayed text as well as drop unnnecessary logs.
+can be provided which can be used to modify the displayed text as well as drop unnnecessary logs.

-Within the configuration file located at ~/.bd/config.yaml
+Within the configuration file located at `~/.bd/config.yaml` or specified via the `--config` flag, specify

-the VRL program under the vrl_program
+the VRL program under the `vrl_program` key.
+For example:

 vrl_program: |